ohmlabs/ohm/readme.md

 # install dependencies (must be done first)
 ohm --install
 ```
-Ohm can do a lot more, you can check out the avaialbe options like so:
+Ohm can do a lot more, you can check out the available options like so:
 ```sh
 ohm --help